john-hen/demo-MkDocstrings/docs/overview.md

 This is a section inside the Overview chapter.
 We did not need to mark it as a possible link target, MkDocs creates header anchors automatically.

-Maybe it's time for a code example:
+Here is a code example:
 ```python
 from package.classes import Class1